CoFiI2P: Coarse-to-Fine Correspondences for Image-to-Point Cloud Registration: Experiments

 \subsubsection{Analysis of the Point Cloud Density}

 Given the significant impact of point cloud density on representative learning, we conducted ablation studies to examine this influence.
 The results in Table \ref{tab:table5} present registration accuracy and computational complexity for various point cloud densities.
-The findings in Table \ref{tab:table5} reveal that as point cloud density decreases, the qualitative metrics deteriorate, while higher point cloud densities correspond to a sharp increase in computational complexity.
-It's an intuitive observation that low-density point clouds lose local structured information, and high-density point clouds \reviewed{carry} a heavy computational burden.
-As a result, we opted for a compromise and selected 20480 points, striking a balance between efficiency and accuracy.
+The findings reveal that as point cloud density decreases, the qualitative metrics deteriorate, while higher point cloud densities correspond to a sharp increase in computational complexity.
+It's an intuitive observation that low-density point clouds lose local structured information, and high-density point clouds carry a heavy computational burden.
+As a result, we opt for a compromise and select 20480 points, striking a balance between efficiency and accuracy.